-Muscle-invasive bladder cancer is a lethal disease that requires definitive treatment.
-Radical cystectomy is the mainstay of treatment for localized, non-metastatic MIBC.^{3, 4, 5} However, RC is associated with increased morbidity and quality of life impairment.13 For this reason, other treatment modalities that aim for bladder preservation have been studied.
+MIBC is a lethal disease that requires definitive treatment.
+RC is the mainstay of treatment for localized, non-metastatic MIBC.3-5 However, RC is associated with increased morbidity and quality of life impairment.13 For this reason, other treatment modalities that aim for bladder preservation have been studied.

-TMT consisting of maximal TURBT followed by concurrent chemotherapy and radiotherapy is an alternative for patients who refuse cystectomy or are not eligible for surgery.3 We have previously published a propensity score matched analysis demonstrating that, in the setting of a multidisciplinary bladder cancer clinic, TMT yields survival outcomes similar to those of matched patients undergoing RC.13 Additionally, using the National Cancer Database (NCDB), Zhong et al. recently published another propensity-score matched comparison of MIBC patients treated with curative intent with bladder preservation versus RC.
-They reported no significant difference in survival between bladder preservation and RC (39.1% vs 42.6%, respectively).14 Conflicting data on equivalence of outcome of TMT compared to RC do exist, however.
-For example, using the Surveillance, Epidemiology, and End Results-Medicare linked database (SEER), Williams et al. reported a decreased overall and cancer-specific survival in patients who underwent TMT compared to RC (HR 1.49 and 1.55).15
+TMT consisting of maximal TURBT followed by concurrent chemotherapy and radiotherapy is an alternative for patients who refuse cystectomy or are not eligible for surgery.3 We have previously published a propensity score-matched analysis demonstrating that, in the setting of a multidisciplinary bladder cancer clinic, TMT yields survival outcomes similar to those of matched patients undergoing RC.13 Additionally, using the National Cancer Database (NCDB), Zhong et al recently published another propensity-score matched comparison of MIBC patients treated with curative intent with bladder preservation vs. RC.
+They reported no significant difference in survival between bladder preservation and RC (39.1% vs. 42.6%, respectively).14 Conflicting data on equivalence of outcome of TMT compared to RC do exist, however.
+For example, using the Surveillance, Epidemiology, and End Results Medicare-linked database (SEER), Williams et al reported a decreased overall and cancer-specific survival in patients who underwent TMT compared to RC (HR 1.49 and 1.55, respectively).15